ENTRY INFO 2022

 By 20 February 2023 (or earlier), winners, runners-up, Top 10, Top 20, Highly Commended, and Commended photographers will receive a pdf award (similar to the one pictured right) via e-mail confirming their placing in the competition.

 Photographer of the Year will be judged by a panel of some of Australia's leading professional photographers.
-Keep an eye on the Australian Photography website as we announce them later this year.
+You can meet the first of our judges for the 2022 edition of the competition here.

 In 2022 Photographer of the Year includes a prize pool of more than $22,000, including $10,000 cash and a range of cool prizes from our sponsors.
 You can see the prizes for each of the categories here.